Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Results

 \subsection{Identification of pseudo-attractor states}

 We evaluate the performance of PASIP proposed in Sec.~\ref{sec:pas-procedure}.
-For this purpose, we run pbn-STAC with PASIP on the considered BN and PBN models.
+For this purpose, we run pbn-STAC with PASIP on the considered BN/PBN models.
 We present the obtained results in Tab.~\ref{tab:pas-procedure_res}.
-For each model, except the melanoma PBN-28 for which the exact attractors could not be obtained, we provide the information on the number of exact attractors, the total number of attractor states, and the total numbers of identified pseudo-attractor states with our procedure.
-We measure the precision of our approach defined as $\textrm{TP}/(\textrm{TP}+\textrm{FP})$, where $\textrm{TP}$ is the number of true positives, i.e., the number of pseudo-attractor states that are attractor states, and $\textrm{FP}$ is the number of false positives, i.e., the number of states identified as pseudo-attractor states which are not part of any of the network's attractor.
-We can conclude that for all cases in which the exact attractors are known, our procedure does not introduce any FPs.
-Moreover, it can identify the attractor states with $100\%$ precision in all but one case, i.e., the PBN-28 network which has 2412 fix-point attractors and for which our procedure correctly identifies 1053 of them.
-This justifies our strong belief that running our procedure for longer time would result in definitely higher precision also in the case of BN-28.
+For each model, except the melanoma PBN-30 for which the exact attractors could not be obtained, we provide the information on the number of exact attractors, the total number of exact attractor states, and the total number of identified pseudo-attractor states with PASIP.
+We asses PASIP using the F1 score defined as $2\,\textrm{TP}/(2\textrm{TP}+\textrm{FP}+\textrm{FN})$, where $\textrm{TP}$ is the number of true positives, i.e., the number of pseudo-attractor states that indeed are attractor states, $\textrm{FP}$ is the number of false positives, i.e., the number of states identified as pseudo-attractor states which are not part of any of the network's attractor, and $\textrm{FN}$ is the number of false negatives, i.e., the number of states not identified as pseudo-attractor states but which are the network's attractor states.
+Our procedure achieves the maximal value of the F1 score, i.e., 100\%, in all test cases in which the exact attractors are known, which means that PASIP does not introduce any FPs and FN, resulting in perfect precision, i.e., $\textrm{TP}/(\textrm{TP}+\textrm{FP})$, and recall, i.e., $\textrm{TP}/(\textrm{TP}+\textrm{FN})$.
+In the case of PBN-30, all pseudo-attractor states were verified to indeed be fixed point attractors, resulting in zero FPs.
+However, since the number of all exact attractor states is unknown, the F1 score cannot be determined (indicated with N/A in Tab.~\ref{tab:pas-procedure_res}).
+Nevertheless, the precision in this case is 100\%.

+We experimented with various settings of the PASIP hyper-parameters and found that the results do not vary significantly (data not shown), indicating that PASIP is rather robust with respect to the setting of the hyper-parameters.
 In summary, the presented results show that PASIP is reliable.